Phase 2 community engagement is now open!

 25 November 2024: Consultation closes

-We will provide the community with an update on the outcomes of the consultation process.
-Exact timing to be confirmed.
+We provided our community with an update on the outcomes of the consultation process.

 2025 onwards: Investigation and options analysis